-VORTEX-INDUCED VIBRATIONS OF ROLLING BODIES
+VORTEX-INDUCED VIBRATION OF ROLLING BODIES

-Vortex-induced vibration (VIV) of rotating bodies is also influenced by the presence of a wall compared to isolated cases (Bourguet & Lo Jacono 2014, Zhao et al. 2018), along with changes to the potential added mass.
-For a body accelerating in a fluid, the fluid force (drag) resisting this acceleration can be expressed as a mass that is added to the body mass in the equations for the body motion.
+Vortex-Induced Vibration (VIV) of rotating bodies is also influenced by the presence of a wall compared to isolated cases (Bourguet & Lo Jacono 2014, Zhao et al. 2018), along with changes to the potential added mass.
+For a body accelerating in a fluid, the fluid force (drag) resisting this acceleration can be expressed as a mass which is added to the body mass in the equations for the body motion.
 The added mass coefficient is the ratio of this additional mass to the fluid mass displaced by the body.
 For a cylinder and a sphere, this coefficient increases from 1 and 1/2, respectively, at infinity, to approximately 2.29 and 0.58, respectively, at the wall for motion parallel to the wall, independent of rotation (Brennen 1982).
 These increases represent an added resistance to acceleration of the bodies, which should act to mitigate VIV to some extent.
-However, there are also dramatic changes in the wake structures, for both rolling cylinders (Houdroge et al. 2020) and rolling spheres (F.Y.
-Houdroge, J. Zhao, T. Leweke, K. Hourigan & M.C.
-Thompson, submitted manuscript), at least in the low-Reynolds number range.
-These bodies are found to undergo increasing VIV about their mean rolling speed with decreasing ratio of body and fluid densities; interestingly, spheres have considerably smaller vibration amplitudes than cylinders.
+However, there are also dramatic changes in the wake structures, for both rolling cylinders (Houdroge et al. 2020a) and rolling spheres (Houdroge et al. 2020b), at least in the low-Reynolds number range.
+These bodies are found to undergo increasing VIV about their mean rolling speed with decreasing ratio of body and fluid densities, interestingly with spheres having considerably smaller vibration amplitudes than cylinders.

-show that, for low Reynolds numbers, the drag is significantly greater than for a sphere in an unbounded flow (compare with Figure 9a), but it also appears to vary as Re^{-1} up to $Re \approx 100$.
+4.2.1.
+Body forces on rolling spheres.
+Theoretical analysis has been combined with laboratory experiments to investigate the forces acting on a sphere rolling freely down an incline (Carty 1957, Garde & Sethuraman 1969, Jan & Shen 1995, Verekar & Arakeri 2010, Houdroge et al. 2020b).
+Under the assumption of a no-slip surface, the sphere reaches a terminal velocity from which an effective drag coefficient (C'D) can be calculated.
+Note that for a sphere rolling down a slope without slip, this effective C'D is given by the sum of the standard drag coefficient and the fluid torque coefficient (Houdroge et al. 2020b).
+The data are presented in the composite plot of Figure 15a.
+They show that, for low Reynolds numbers, the drag is significantly greater than for a sphere in an unbounded flow (compare with Figure 9a), but it also appears to vary as Re^{-1} up to $Re \approx 100$.
 Although Carty (1957) and Garde & Sethuraman (1969) followed a similar experimental methodology, drag coefficients calculated in the latter study are up to twice as large as those from the former.
-Garde & Sethuraman (1969) related this difference to the longer experimental flume used in their experiments, which led to more accurate timing and therefore velocity calculations, although their graph has a significant amount of scatter.
-For $Re \geq 5$, the results of Jan & Shen (1995) are broadly consistent with, although generally well above, the observations of Carty (1957), and their
+Garde & Sethuraman (1969) relate this difference to the longer experimental flume used in their experiments, which leads to more accurate timing and therefore velocity calculations, although their graph is presented with a significant amount of scatter.
+For $Re \geq 5$, the results of Jan & Shen (1995) are broadly consistent with, although generally well above, the observations of Carty (1957), and their data show considerable scatter, too.
+It is also unclear why they do not present any values in the range 100 < Re < 1000.